frictionlessdata/datapackage-pipelines/README.md

 Each pipeline also has a set of rules that define a schedule and a pipeline of such executors, working serially to
     fetch data from the Internet, process it into a finalized FDP and load it to an external destination.

+All processing in this framework is done by processing the streams of data, row by row.
+At no point the entire data-set is loaded into memory.
+This allows efficient processing in terms of memory usage as well as truly parallel execution of all processing steps, making use of your machine's CPU effectively.

 ## Running Instructions

-Running instructions are stored in this repo in files named `pipeline-spec.yaml`.
+Running instructions are stored in files named `pipeline-spec.yaml`.

 Each one of these files is a YAML file which contains instructions for fetching one or more FDPs.
 For example, such a file might look like this: